lancenacabuan/Shaliah/README.md

     likely did not see it as truly distinct.
-They argue John\'s innovation was to say \"that Logos, which we Jews spoke of, has now *come in the flesh* in Jesus.\" This can mean simply that Jesus is the ultimate communication of God (cf. Hebrews 1:1-2–God spoke by prophets, now by Son).
+They argue John\'s innovation was to say \"that Logos, which we Jews spoke of, has now *come in the flesh* in Jesus.\" This can mean simply that Jesus is the ultimate communication of God (cf. Hebrews 1:1-2 – God spoke by prophets, now by Son).
 It doesn\'t have to imply that the Logos was a pre-person that transmigrated.
-Some also cite 1 Peter 1:20 about Christ "foreknown before the foundation of the world"–showing he existed in God\'s mind/purpose, not literally as a conscious being (if taken from their viewpoint).
+Some also cite 1 Peter 1:20 about Christ "foreknown before the foundation of the world" – showing he existed in God\'s mind/purpose, not literally as a conscious being (if taken from their viewpoint).

--   Another interesting argument: They might interpret the **Wisdom of Solomon 2:13** (which ironically is sometimes seen as prophecy about a righteous man calling himself God\'s son and having God as Father –Wis 2:16).
-But focusing on Wis 7:27: \"Although she is but one, she can do all things, and while remaining in herself, she renews all things; in every generation she passes into holy souls and makes them friends of God, and prophets.\" They could say: See, Wisdom passes into souls–it\'s God's inspiring power, not a single unique person.
+-   Another interesting argument: They might interpret the **Wisdom of Solomon 2:13** (which ironically is sometimes seen as prophecy about a righteous man calling himself God\'s son and having God as Father – Wis 2:16).
+But focusing on Wis 7:27: \"Although she is but one, she can do all things, and while remaining in herself, she renews all things; in every generation she passes into holy souls and makes them friends of God, and prophets.\" They could say: See, Wisdom passes into souls – it\'s God's inspiring power, not a single unique person.
 If Jesus is God\'s Wisdom, it means he is supremely filled with God's wisdom/spirit, not that he was a second divine entity.